 To understand your ideal customer, your team creates user personas.
-These personas detail the demographics, motivations, and frustrations that characterize your ideal customer based on data you collect.
+These personas detail the demographics, motivations, and frustrations of your ideal customer based on data you collect.

 But what happens when your customers become reviewers?
 Some hate your product, some love it.
-Some don’t seem to be the ideal customer you’re trying to convert.
+You can't solve everyone's frustrations with your service.

-With over 250,000 reviews on Best Company, we’ve identified the nine most common reviewer personas across all industries.
+With over 300,000 reviews on Best Company, we’ve identified the nine most common reviewer personas across all industries.
 These reviewers are not the same as your user personas; you determine the ideal customer for your business.
-Reviewer personas are archetypes of reviewers based on the star ratings they typically leave.
+Rather, reviewer personas are archetypes of reviewers based on the star ratings they typically leave.

 Whether you have an Angry Andy or Abby Almost on your hands, these reviewer personas will help you tailor your responses to your customers' needs.